SherloqueChang/Visualization-of-RCEP/README.md

-Focusing on the Regional Comprehensive Economic Partnership (RCEP), the project focuses on data visualization to reflect the trade relationship and the comparison of economic power between countries.
+Focusing on the Regional Comprehensive Economic Partnership (RCEP), this project utilizes data visualization to reflect the trade relationship and the comparison of economic power between countries.

 [Project Link](http://SherloqueChang.github.io/Visualization-of-RCEP)